jack-driscoll/jack-driscoll.github.io/_posts/2025-07-10-helmet-stereo.md

 ### Testing

 Hook up the alligator clips to the speaker, connect them to the DVM leads, then put another set of alligator clips connecting then DVM leads to the hacked wire.
-I get 15.3mV at 100% volume - not great
+I get 15.3mV at 100% volume - not great.
+I can't use my webcam b/c the quality is shitty and I can't use my phone b/c I'm using it as a signal generator - wait, though, what if I generate the signal on my PC instead?
+Brilliant.
+And, Holy Shit, the output went up to over 300mV at full volume - what's up with that?

 ### Patching in the headphones